 The Full adjustment option performs a rigorous adjustment on the image collection.
 The tie points generated in a Quick adjustment are used and augmented with additional tie points generated at full resolution.
 This Full adjustment can take a significant amount of time depending on the number of images, their overlap, and other characteristics of the collection.

 Ground control points can be used in computing the quick or full adjustment.
-See Add GCPs to refine the adjustment for details on how to incorporate GCPs into your adjustment.
+See Add GCPs to refine the adjustment below for details on how to incorporate GCPs into your adjustment.

 The Adjustment pane hosts the tools and capabilities to set up and compute block adjustment on a collection of drone images.
 Click the Adjustment tab to display the Adjustment pane.
 If you have not computed a quick or full adjustment for your project, or you reset your adjustment, you are presented with the Run Quick and Run Full adjustment options for your project.
 Set your Exposure Station Position Accuracy value first, and then run your initial adjustment.
 You can rerun your quick adjustment using different image resolutions.